Above: Sketch of lighthouse in 1758 British siege of Louisbourg, Canada. Source: Library of Congress. Right: Stockade/Fort at Fort Necessity.

 Fort Stanwix - Perhaps better known for its role in the American Revolution, Fort Stanwix was built in 1758 in response to the instability of British defenses in the French and Indian War as the French siezed other forts in the preceeding two years in the Mohawk Valley, Oneida Carrying Place, and German Flatts.
 After Fort Stanwix was built, it stopped the invasions of the French and became a staging ground for British campaigns.

 Delaware Water Gap - During the time of the French and Indian War, there were 3,000 settlers in the area of the upper Delaware River Valley.
 The Delaware Indians did not like this and attacked settlements in Lehighton and Stroudsburg in 1755.
 In response to this, the colonial governments of Pennsylvania and New Jersey built several forts and blockhouses to defend them.
 Two were built in Pennsylvania and up to 6 blockhouses were built in New Jersey.
-Fort Johns, in New Jersey, and within the NRA, is being investigated for its archaeological value with wayside exhibits upcoming in the park.
+Fort Johns, in New Jersey, and within the National Recreation Area, is being investigated for its archaeological value with wayside exhibits upcoming in the park.

 Fort Niagara - The history of the fort, due to its location at the mouth of the Niagara River and site along the Great Lakes, is varied, with importance in the French and Indian War, including the 19 day siege in 1759 from July 6 to 25 which led to British control, the American Revolution when it was held by the British throughout the war then ceded to the USA in 1796, and the War of 1812, when the British recaptured it.